willnewton10/tpl-reviews/README.md

 ### Run locally:
  1. You probably need `node.js` and `npm`
  2. After cloning, run `npm install` in the directory, since I have the `node_modules` folder in `.gitignore`
- 3. The tests are run with `mocha.js`.
-Use the command `npm test`.
+ 3. Use the command `npm test` to run the mocha tests
+ 4. Run the app with `node index.js`
- 4. Run your browser at 127.0.0.1:8080
+ 5. Run your browser at 127.0.0.1:8080